-Last year, Farm Radio International created a new award to recognize radio programs that address gender equality and create opportunities to share the voices of rural women.
-Farm Radio International is now inviting stations and program production teams to apply for the second annual Liz Hughes Award for Her Farm Radio.
+Farm Radio International has created a new award to recognize radio programs that address the issue of gender equality and create opportunities to share the voices of rural women.
+Farm Radio International invites stations and program production teams to apply for the Liz Hughes Award for Her Farm Radio.

-Liz Hughes was a Farm Radio International board member who was passionate about broadcasting and a champion of gender equality.
-She worked as a journalist with the Canadian Broadcasting Corporation (CBC).
-Liz Hughes also helped Farm Radio International to develop its FAIR journalistic standards, which emphasize Fairness and balance, Accuracy, Integrity, and Respect.
+Liz Hughes was a board member of Farm Radio International who was passionate about broadcasting and a champion of gender equality.
+The Canadian Broadcasting Corporation broadcaster helped Farm Radio International to develop its FAIR journalistic standards, which emphasize Fairness and balance, Accuracy, Integrity, and Respect.

 In rural sub-Saharan Africa, women play a vitally important role in farming, family, and the community.
-Yet they are more likely to experience extreme poverty, malnutrition, and poor health.
-They often have less access to and control over resources.
+Yet they are more likely to experience extreme poverty, malnutrition, and poor health, and have less access to and control over resources.
 It is essential that radio programs serve the needs and interests of women as well as men.
-In this way, both women and men can benefit from the information shared and have the potential to contribute to community development.
-Learn more about gender equality issues in land rights in this backgrounder.
-And learn more about how to serve women farmers wellin this Broadcaster how-to guide.
+When this happens, both women and men can benefit from the information shared and have the potential to contribute to community development.
+Learn more about how to serve women farmers well in this Broadcaster how-to guide.

 Any African radio station is eligible to apply for the Liz Hughes Award for Her Farm Radio.
-The station should submit details about a program that it feels has particularly addressed or advanced gender equality for rural women.
+They should submit details about a program that they feel has particularly addressed or advanced gender equality for rural women.
 Stations may submit multiple applications for multiple programs.

 The winning broadcast team will receive a certificate and a $1,000 CAD prize in recognition of their excellent work.